Belly fat in men: Why weight loss matters

 Age and genetics may contribute to gaining belly fat

 Your weight is largely determined by three main factors:

 - How many calories you consume during the day

 - How many calories you burn off through daily exercise

 If you eat too much and exercise too little, you're likely to pack on excess pounds — including belly fat.

 Getting older plays a role too.
 As you age, you lose muscle — especially if you're not physically active.
 Loss of muscle mass decreases how quickly your body uses calories, which can make it more challenging to maintain a healthy weight.
 According to the 2015-2020 Dietary Guidelines for Americans, men in their 50s need about 200 fewer calories daily than they do in their 30s due to this muscle loss.

 Your genes also can contribute to your chances of being overweight or obese, as well as play a role in where you store fat.
 However, balancing the calories you consume with activity can help prevent weight gain, despite your age and genetics.

 Alcohol's calories contribute to beer belly

-Drinking excess alcohol can cause you to gain belly fat — the beer belly.
-However, beer alone isn't to blame.
+Drinking excess alcohol can give you a beer belly, but beer alone isn't to blame.
 Drinking too much alcohol of any kind can increase belly fat, because alcohol contains calories.
-Although some research suggests wine might be an exception, if you drink alcohol, do so only in moderation.
+If you drink alcohol, do so only in moderation.